KhanhChiTran/react-basic/README.md

 `Recap very basic React`

-# DO i need a extenal SSD ?
+# Do i need an external SSD ?